 Individuals may be on standby for an Overhead Team, Duty Officer rotation, specific fires or high fire danger.
-If the individual is on standby for high fire danger or rotation, see the Suppression Component Coding chapter for correct coding.
-If a specific fire has requested you to standby, code to the incident.
+If the individual is on standby for high fire danger or rotation, see Chapter 13 Suppression Component Coding for correct coding.
+If a specific fire has requested an employee to standby, code to the incident.